thijsbouwes/makeyour/README.md

 - Strapi V4

 ## CMS
-Strapi is used as headless cms, the content is presented through Laravel and is cache for fast loading times.
+Strapi is used as headless cms, the content is presented through Laravel and is cached for fast loading times.

+## Setup
+1. Clone repo `git clone https://github.com/thijsbouwes/makeyour`
+2. Run `composer install`
+3. Configure Strapi
+4. Setup `STRAPI_ENDPOINT` and `STRAPI_TOKEN`